seer9/atlas-higher_level_programming/README.md

-In this repo i will be learning the basics of python and how to program in it.
+In this repo i will be learning the Python Programming Language and how to program in it!